Chapter 16: A Dance of Deception

 By morning, she had made her decision.

-If Adrian would not tell her the truth, she would make him.
+If Adrian would not tell her the truth, she would find it herself.

-The great hall of Valemont Manor was alive with music that evening, a grand affair meant to celebrate the union of Duke and Duchess.
-Nobles from across the kingdom had gathered, dressed in their finest silks and jewels, their voices weaving a tapestry of whispers and laughter.
+The great hall of Valemont Manor pulsed with life that evening.
+A grand affair, meant to celebrate the union of Duke and Duchess, it was a carefully curated display of power and elegance.
+Nobles from across the kingdom had gathered, their silk gowns sweeping over marble floors, their voices weaving a tapestry of laughter and intrigue.
+Chandeliers hung heavy with candlelight, reflecting gold and crimson hues across the room, as if painting the scene in fire and shadows.

-In reality, she was watching the men who stood in the corners, the ones who avoided her gaze.
-The ones who might hold the answers she sought.
+In truth, she was observing the men who stood along the edges of the room, the ones who avoided her gaze, the ones whose hushed conversations ceased whenever she neared.
+They were the ones who held the answers she sought.

 And then she saw him.